ably/kafka-connect-ably/CONTRIBUTING.md

 ### Building

-Build the connector using [Maven](https://maven.apache.org/):
+Build the connector using [Gradle](https://gradle.org/):

-    mvn clean package
+    ./gradlew clean assemble

 ## Running Tests

-There are both unit tests and integration tests that can be run using [Maven](https://maven.apache.org/).
+There are both unit tests and integration tests that can be run using [Gradle](https://gradle.org/).

 Run the unit tests:

-    mvn test
+    ./gradlew unitTest

 Run the integration tests:

-    mvn verify
+    ./gradlew test

 ## Release Process